I will admit that sometimes I can be a bad, bad girl…

 Me (serious face): “What are you talking about?
 When did I ever tell you that?”

-Me (straight face but laughing my ass off on the inside): “I don’t know what you heard me say but I’m not married.
-You must have misunderstood.”
+Me (poker face but laughing my ass off on the inside): “I don’t know what you heard me say but you must have misunderstood.”

-Nicolas (opens his mouth to say something but realizes that he can’t go further with the conversation without looking like an ass): —-
+Nicolas (opens his mouth to say something but realizes that he can’t go further with the conversation without looking like an liar and ass): —-

-Co-workers # 1 and #2 glance at Nicolas in disgust and then quickly walk away.
+Co-workers # 1 and #2 glare at Nicolas in disgust and then quickly walk away.

-A few months later, Nicolas left for another company.
+Over the next few months, it was quite noticeable that his group of gossipers A few months later, poor Nicolas left for another company.

 What’s the moral of this story?

-Don’t waste your time being bitter.
+Don’t waste your time getting mad or being bitter.
 Just have a little fun getting even.

 ©2015 Marquessa Matthews.
 All Rights Reserved.